trippywagh/Ai-content/audio/README.md

 ## Audio Content
 The audio should say:
 > "This is wrong!
 Let's try it by doing it yourself.
-Click the simulation button to see what actually happens!"
+We will go through it together in the simulation."

 ## Recommended Specifications
 - **Duration**: 5-8 seconds